 Nestled in the Columbia River Gorge along a forested stretch of White Salmon's Jewett Creek is the home of a small group of Theravada Buddhist monks.
 The Pacific Hermitage is a branch of Abhayagiri Buddhist Monastery in Redwood Valley, California.

-Established in the summer of 2010, the Hermitage is a place of solitude for these monks who devote their lives to meditation and simple living.
+Established in the summer of 2010, the Hermitage is a place of solitude for these monks, who devote their lives to meditation and simple living.
 The monks walk daily through the town of White Salmon to accept donations of food, and are available to the community as a spiritual resource.
-They also teach and lead Buddhist meditation locally and in the region.
+They also teach and lead Buddhist meditation weekly in White Salmon and intermittently in other parts of the Northwest, including Portland, OR.

 Ajahn Sudanto